sap-tutorials/Tutorials/tutorials/workzone-enrich-5-integrate-card/workzone-enrich-5-integrate-card.md

 3. Scroll down to view the **Uploaded Cards** section.

-    >Note: if you don't see your deployed card, you may need to refresh the browser.
+    >If you don't see your deployed card, you may need to refresh the browser.

 4. Click the slider button to enable the card.